 Disadvantages: Sports betting websites typically only issue free bet offers for certain types of bets such as in-play wagering or wagers on certain sports.
 These may not be convenient if the book doesn’t have the promo for your preferred sport.

-Other Types of Sports Promotions
+Other Sports Betting Promotions

 And last, we have random sports betting bonuses that don’t fit into any one category.
 For example, some sites allow all new customers to choose one of several different benefits.
 One of those benefits might be reduced juice on certain wagers, another one might be a cashback program and so on.